HermanToothrot10/qubic-capital-manual/docs/proposals/gp.md

 ## Purpose

-Used for topics that do not clearly fit into other proposal categories.
+Used for topics that **do not clearly fit into other proposal categories**.
 Typically applied to governance, coordination, or strategic matters.

 Examples include: